ShahroozD/Korase/README.md

    - You can also add nested folders, like `docs/tutorials/intro.md`, which will be accessible at `/tutorials/intro`.

 2. **Configuring Sidebar**:
-   - In this simplified version, the sidebar navigation is manually managed in `Sidebar.js`.
+   - In this simplified version, the sidebar navigation is manually managed in `_sidebar.md`.
-   - To add a link for the new file, add a new entry to the array with the path and label.
+   - To add a link for the new file, add a new entry to the _sidebar markdown with the path and label.

 ### Installation